zhangzhics/CITS5503_Sem2/Labs/Lab6WebApplication.md

 ]
 ```

-now run
+[2] now run

 ```
 python3 manage.py runserver 8000
 ```

-and check that you get Hello, world. when you type the url http://\<ip address>/polls/
+[3] Type the url http://\<ip address of your EC2 instance>/polls/, check that you get "Hello, world."

-NOTE remember to put the /polls/ on the end and you may need to restart nginx if it didn't work earlier.
+NOTE remember to put the /polls/ on the end and you may need to restart nginx if it does not work.

 ### [Step 4] Adding the load balancer

-[1] Create an application load balancer as you did last week
+[1] Create an application load balancer, specify the region subnet where your EC2 instance resides, create a listener with a default rule Protocol: HTTP and Port 80 forwarding.

-[2] Choose the security group – it must allow HTTP
+[2] Choose the security group, allowing HTTP traffic.

-[3] For the target group, in the health check, specify /polls/ for the path
+[3] For the target group, in the health check, specify /polls/ for the path.

-[4] Add your instance as a registered target
+[4] Add your instance as a registered target.

 Once you have created the ELB, you should see the health check fetch the /polls/ page every 30 seconds

 You can now access the site using the url http://\<load balancer dns name>/polls/

-### [Extension] Web interface for CloudStorage application
+### [Optional] Web interface for CloudStorage application

-You will need to create a table and update the data in it as you did in the DynamoDB lab.
-You will need to create a local version of DynamoDB as in the previous lab as well as copy across your AWS credentials and previous scripts (hint. check out the scp command here).
+You will need to create a table and update the data in it as you did in the DynamoDB lab3.
+You will need to create a local version of DynamoDB as in the previous lab3 as well as copy across your AWS credentials and previous scripts (the scp command can be helpful).

-In views.py, add boto3 (remember to pip install) code to scan the DynamoDB table you created for your CloudStorage command line application.
+In views.py, add boto3 code to scan the DynamoDB table you created in lab3.
 Display the results in the calling page.

 In Django, you can use templates to properly format a web page using supplied variables – you can do that to make the table look nice.
 To use a template, you need to create a templates directory under polls and then add to the TEMPLATES section of lab/settings.py